Cell Phone Ticket | Distracted Driving

 Ontario’s distracted driving laws don’t cover such actions as eating while driving, drinking, smoking, making make-up, etc. Still, all those things are related to careless or dangerous driving, so be cautious.

-Once you’ve got a cell phone ticket in Ontario (this is the same as a handheld communication device ticket), you can face the following penalties (A to G drivers):
+Once you’ve got a cell phone ticket in Ontario (or a handheld communication device ticket / distracted driving ticket), you can face the following penalties (A to G drivers):

-Penalties for novice drivers convicted of distracted driving
+Penalties for a first conviction of distracted driving:

 • minimum fine of $615 (incl. victim surcharge and court fee);